utsav0/daily-dev-tips/src/pages/posts/css-animated-snake.md

 Sometimes I want to experiment and feel how powerful `CSS` these days is.

-So let's create something reasonably straightforward, but cool!
-A animated moving snake in `CSS` only.
+So let's create something reasonably straightforward but cool!
+An animated moving snake in `CSS` only.

 ## Setting up the HTML

-To create our snake we are going to create one main snake `div` and add some dots in this, each dot will have it's own `id` so we can animate it better.
+To create our snake, we will make one main snake, `div`, and add some dots in this.
+Each dot will have it's own `id` so we can animate it better.

 ```html
 <div class="container">